 Image credit: Christian Petersen-Clausen/Getty Images

-Read the full article from The Diplomat.
+Read the full story and more from Reuters.